RENCI-NRIG/orca5/docker/README.md

 ## Dependencies
 1. Docker must be installed on your system.
 You will either need to run the above commands with sudo / as root, or add your current user to the 'docker' group.
 1. Orca needs many configuration files to operate.
-These need to be volume mounted into the running containers (the `-v` options above).
+These need to be volume mounted into the running containers (the `--volume` options above).
 1. The Orca RPMs must be built before the Docker images can be built.
 See the `redhat` module for more details.
 1. Before you run your first Orca docker container, you will need to create a docker network for Orca to use (referenced in the above docker run commands): `docker network create orca`

 ### Using Docker to build RPMs
+This container makes use of your local/host files in order to build the Orca RPMs from your working copy of the source code.
+In each of the below `--volume` statements below, the container expects to find necessary files in the location specified to the right of the `:`.
+You may modify the left-side of the `--volume` statement to match your local/host filesystem.

+If the `~/orca-build/` directory does not already exist, it will be created by the rpm build.

+Including your `~/.m2/` directory and associated local Maven repository can greatly improve your build time.

 ```
 docker run \
-           -v ~/git/orca5:/root/git/orca5 \     # change the left hand path if your source is checked out somewhere else
+           --volume ~/git/orca5:/root/git/orca5 \
-           -v ~/orca-build/:/root/orca-build/ \ # the paths will automatically be created by the ./buildrpm.sh
+           --volume ~/orca-build/:/root/orca-build/ \ # the paths will automatically be created by the ./buildrpm.sh
-           -v ~/.m2/:/root/.m2/ \               # including your .m2/repository/ can greatly improve your build time
+           --volume ~/.m2/:/root/.m2/ \               # including your .m2/repository/ can greatly improve your build time
            renci/orca-rpmbuild
 ```